genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 NOTE: `$VERSION` is a placeholder, ie. a variable, that we either need to set in a shell, find/replace the text, or type a reasonable value in the appropriate command or file.
 ```
-FROM broadinstitute/gatk:$VERSION
+FROM broadinstitute/gatk:4.2.0.0
+# install a package for identity management that's useful on clusters and the cloud
 RUN apt-get update && apt-get install -y libnss-sss && apt-get clean all
 ```
 As is, this just adds a package for identity management to the GATK container

-2. Update the `Dockerfile` to use the most recent version of GATK.
-You'll find that info on on the [gatk dockerhub page](https://hub.docker.com/r/broadinstitute/gatk/)
+2. Whoops - looks like this version of GATK is pretty out of date!
+Update the `Dockerfile` to use the most recent version of GATK.
+You'll find that info on on the [gatk dockerhub page](https://hub.docker.com/r/broadinstitute/gatk/).
+Why might it be a bad idea to just use the `:latest` tag, if we're worried about reproducible workflows?

-3. Maybe we also want to do a little filtering of our VCFs.
-Add in the `vcfpy` package.
+3. Maybe we also want to do a little filtering of our VCFs without having to fire up another container.
+Add the `vcfpy` package to this image.
 Typically, you'd install it using `pip install vcfpy`.

 4. Grab the depth filter script from this location and include it in your image: https://raw.githubusercontent.com/genome/docker-depth-filter/master/depth_filter.py